0hsn/lah/README.md

 ### Purpose

-We already have `ls` which is builtin command for almost all *nix I used.
-This standard tools is also used for many automation.
-The purpose of this project is not to replace the tool.
+We already have `ls` which is builtin command for almost all *nix I used. `ls` is used in many automation.
+The purpose of `lah` project is not to replace `ls` tool.
 This tool exist to complement `ls -lah` use case.
 I expect this command line tools will help linux noobs to understand and grasp different columns and their values used in `ls -lah`.

 ### Preview